 slender form as the tower rises.
 Expressive fins varying in width reinforce the

 verticality of the building, giving the façades a distinct texture.
 At the

 tower base, the residential lobby, amenity spaces and a large terrace open up

 to the urban park.

 The second tower, 49 stories tall and containing 459 apartments, anchors the northwest corner of the development at Chicago and Dearborn streets.
 Similar to the main tower, the building features roof terraces formed by the tower setbacks that provide private outdoor living spaces for residents.
-The podium is wrapped with activated functions, including 68 additional apartments, as well as the Whole Foods Market, Life Time fitness center, office space, event spaces and restaurant.
+The podium is wrapped with activated functions, including 68 apartments, as well as the Whole Foods Market, Life Time fitness center, office space, event spaces and a restaurant.
 Private residential amenities on the 10th floor extend out onto the upper podium roof deck, which provides an unusually large outdoor amenity in the heart of the city and overlooks the expansive series of pool decks offered by the fitness and wellness center.
 To bring circulation off the street and support logistics for the various building functions, all traffic, services and parking for the development are enclosed and controlled within the podium via a covered auto court, a truck turntable on the ground-floor loading dock, and basement loading areas.